vishwajeetv/frontend-engineering-team-working-style-guide/README.md

 This document is meant to be read and used by the members of the UI engineering team.
 This document acts as a “working guide” for the daily tasks and decision making, and exhaustively covers most of the important activities of the team.

-Generally, readers should refer to the “Outline” of the document (on the left) and/ or search for the topic of interest and look for the details as and when needed.
+Generally, readers should refer to the “Table of Contents” of the document (below Core Principles section) and/ or search for the topic of interest and look for the details as and when needed.

 ### Why is the UI Engineering Team built?